ottodevs/zkpoker/README.md

 ## Acknowledgments

 - The Aleo team for their incredible platform and tools
-- [Demox Labs](https://www.demoxlabs.xyz/) for their AmarAleo testnet infrastructure
+- [Demox Labs](https://www.demoxlabs.xyz/) for their AmarAleo testnet infrastructure and wallet adapter
 - EthGlobal Trifecta 2024 for the opportunity to showcase this project
 - The mental poker research community for laying the cryptographic foundations
+- [Puzzle Wallet](https://github.com/puzzlehq) team for their support with wallet compatibility issues

 ---